esperr/esperr.github.io/_posts/2017-10-23-same-but-different.md

 <img src="/assets/sbd_y2.png" width="500">

-"Well," one might think, "it is probably that there are a lot of citations for articles about alcoholic bevereges, and 'beer' and 'wine' are both terms that show up in all those hits.".
+"Well," one might think, "it is probably that there are a lot of citations for articles about alcoholic bevereges, and 'beer' and 'wine' are both terms that show up in all those hits."
 Not so much:

 <img src="/assets/sbd_v2.png" width="400">